KEHILLAT ETZ CHAYIM FAQS

 Membership never is required to attend Shabbat davening.
 For the High Holidays, tickets or membership are kindly requested.
 Those who wish to support Etz Chayim may do so by becoming a member, sponsoring a Kiddush or making a contribution.

 Is there programming for children?

-Yes, children’s learning and activities will be a focus of Etz Chayim.
+Yes, children’s learning and activities is a focus of Etz Chayim.
 Weekly shabbat programming is offered for children of a range of ages.